Welcome to today's edition of the Rush 24-7 podcast.

 I have to tell you, I'm not running for president to put band-aids on our problems.

-So she's going nuts.
+So they're going nuts.

 They are literally going nuts.